artursBiezbardis/artursBiezbardis/README.md

 <h3 align="center">Hi, everybody!</h3>

-#### I'm PHP back-end developer from Latvia, father of two sons, and an open-minded person
+<h4 align="center"> I'm PHP back-end developer from Latvia, father of two sons, and an open-minded person</h3>

 #### Her is some of my work in PHP: